jeinryu/InsertionSort/README.md

 # Correctness Proof of Insertion Sort

 This repository contains correctness proofs for **Insertion Sort** under different specifications in Lean.
 The goal is to compare how different specifications affect the structure and difficulty of correctness proofs.
+This work was inspired by [Verified Functional Algorithms](https://softwarefoundations.cis.upenn.edu/vfa-current/toc.html) of Software Foundations.

 A correctness proof for a sorting algorithm typically involves these two properties: